ardevhn/ardevhn.github.io/_posts/2017-07-28-how-to-detect-faces-in-android.md

             <img alt="author" src="/assets/img/blog/Detect-faces-android/face-tracker.png">
         </div>

+        <h6>Conclusion </h6>
 		<p>
 			Now you should be able to run an app and see the rectangles around the faces that have been detected.
 			You have learned how to use <strong>Face Detection</strong> from Google Mobile Face API to detect faces.
-And also you're ready to start a camera preview without using the native camera, detecting faces and getting faces information; so, get deep and explore this magic world.
+And also you're ready to start a camera preview without using the native camera, detecting faces and getting faces information; so, get deep and explore this magic world and join your new knowledge into a project.
 		</p>

 	</p>